yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/design-patterns.md

 ### Pinning tables to local geographies

 Different tables can be attached to different [tablespaces](../../../explore/ysql-language-features/going-beyond-sql/tablespaces/) setup for different geographies.
-With this, you can ensure that certain tables in specific geographies.
+With this, you can ensure that certain tables are in specific geographies.

 {{<tip>}}
-For more details, see  [Pinning tables](./design-patterns-compliance#pinning-tables-to-local-geographies)
+For more details, see  [Geo local tables](./design-patterns-compliance#geo-local-tables)
 {{</tip>}}

 ### Pinning partitions to local geographies